First-time homebuying tips for military families

 The current homebuying market

-The homebuying market in 2019 is defined by low inventory (the amount of available housing on the market) and high demand (the number of consumers looking to buy).
-While every local market is obviously unique, these two forces are combing to create a competitive market for many homebuyers.
-In addition, mortgage rates have dipped lower through the first months of 2019 after creeping higher throughout much of 2018.
-Many buyers are looking to buy now while rates are still relatively low, since there’s uncertainty around which way rates will move throughout the rest of the year.
+Similar to last year, the homebuying market in 2020 is still defined by low inventory (the amount of available housing on the market) and high demand (the number of consumers looking to buy).
+While every local market is obviously unique, these two forces are combining to create a competitive market for many homebuyers.
+Mortgage rates have dipped lower through the first months of 2020 to the lowest levels in three years, which means many buyers are looking to buy now while rates remain this attractive.

 Buying in a hurry

 While it’s ideal to be able to take your time with your first home purchase, sometimes life has other plans in mind.
 For members of the military, homebuying often ramps up during permanent change of station, or PCS, season from mid-May through late August.
 Buying a home on a quick timeline can make the traditionally complicated experience even more so, so if you do have to buy in a rush, you’ll want to make things as easy and as simple as possible.

 One helpful thing to do is to get pre-approved for home financing.
 Having a pre-approval letter from a qualified lender can help your offer stand out in a crowded market, and can show sellers your informed and prepared to buy.